SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > support_user$user

-Where "support_user" is the name of the support user obviously, "user" is the name of the user whose set of permissions will be accessed.
+The "support_user" is the name of the support user obviously, "user" is the name of the user whose environment will be accessed.

-or, you can use as well:
+Alternatively:

 > support_user$

 The "support_user" is the name of this user in the management tenant area.
-In this use case, the support user will access the content of one of the admin users.
+In this use case, the support user will access the environment of one of the admin users.

 #### Configuration

-The support user functionality is enabled by default.
+The support user function is enabled by default.
 If it is disabled by the platform operator, then every user has an "Activate support access" option.
 It is available in the upper right menu.
 After selecting this option, support users have access to this tenant account for one day.